krakintgithub/main/roadmap/Readme.md

 - Code the webpage, see whether the URL forwarding can be done to github to be the host
 - Register Krakin't as the sole proprietorship in Canada, Ontario
 - Register the logo and a trademark
-- Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable)
 - Investigate Metamask code to become the the Krakin't APP
 - Code the miner
 - Deploy the miner